ancientmc/.github/README.md

 # .github
-EntropyMC is the developer for the Retro Coder Pack, among other tools.
+AncientMC is the developer for the Ancient Coder Pack, among other tools for Minecraft: Java Edition